 Whether or not you have brushed your dog’s teeth throughout life, as they start to age, it becomes vitally important to be sure their dental health is as good as possible.
-This is because an older pet with bad teeth is far more likely to develop health problems that actually begin in the teeth and gums.
+An older pet with bad teeth is far more likely to develop health problems in the teeth and gums.
 The way it works is simple.
-Tartar and plaque on the dog’s teeth can build up into gingivitis.
-This means hardened materials have trapped debris and bacteria under the gums.
-This bacterium can enter the dog’s bloodstream where it can actually begin to harm organs such as the heart.
+Tartar and plaque on the dog’s teeth can build up into gingivitis means hardened materials have trapped debris and bacteria under the gums.
+This bacterium can enter the dog’s bloodstream, which can begin to harm organs such as the heart.

-No matter what age a dog might be, it is a good idea to consider the introduction of frequent tooth brushing as well as a once-yearly dental cleaning by the veterinarian’s office.
-You can also give your senior a regular dental cleaning chew that can help eliminate a lot of the risky build-up while also delivering a tasty treat.
+No matter what age a dog might be, it is a good idea to consider the introduction of frequent tooth brushing and a once-yearly dental cleaning by the veterinarian’s office.
+You can also give your senior a regular dental cleaning chew that can help eliminate a lot of the dangerous build-up while also delivering a tasty treat.

 Keep an eye on behavior:

-One thing that any dog owner must do is spend enough time with their pet to understand “normal” behaviors versus anything abnormal.
-As an example, if a dog shows changes in their behaviors, it can be a sign of a medical condition – even if no other physical symptoms have yet to manifest themselves.
-Some of the most significant behavioral changes to monitor include any increased reactions to sounds, disorientation or confusion, decreased interaction with human housemates, an increase in vocalization, a sense of irritability, lack of response to normal commands, an increase in aggression or protective behaviors, house soiling, repetition of activities (i.e. pacing), displaying anxiety, wandering, and a change in their sleep cycle.
+Any dog owner must spend enough time with their pet to understand “normal” behaviors versus anything abnormal.
+For example, if a dog shows changes in its behaviors, it can be a sign of a medical condition – even if no other physical symptoms have yet to manifest themselves.
+The most significant behavioral of dog changes to monitor increased reactions to sounds, disorientation or confusion, and decreased interaction with human housemates.
+An increase in vocalization, a sense of irritability, lack of response to normal commands, increased aggression or protective behaviors, house soiling, repetition of activities (i.e., pacing), displaying anxiety, wandering, and a change in their sleep cycle.

 Remember, too, that dogs do have “cognitive dysfunction” in the same way that senior humans might experience it.
-Humans experience conditions like dementia and Alzheimer’s and dogs also have some symptoms that vets label cognitive dysfunction, and which look a lot like human symptoms.
-Fortunately, there are drug regimens and dietary changes for dogs that can really help with this part of aging.
+Humans experience conditions like dementia and Alzheimer’s, and dogs also have some symptoms that vets label cognitive dysfunction and look a lot like human symptoms.
+Fortunately, there are drug regimens and dietary changes for dogs that can help with this part of aging.

-There is also what one vet I know calls the “big three” and these are the three most common diseases that a senior pet can develop.
+I know that one vet calls the “big three,” and these are the three most common diseases that a senior pet can develop.
 As I said before, if you are aware of the earliest warning signs, you can often do a lot more about these issues than you can once they have thoroughly taken hold.
 The big three include: